-when moving the planer/jointer, lift and move the machine with your hands holding the undersides of the machine's body.
-FIG. 1, A. DO NOT move or carry the planer/jointer with the infeed and outfeed tables, as this may damage the machine.
+A CAUTION When moving the planer/jointer, lift and move the machine with your hands holding the undersides of the machine's body.
+FIG. 1, A. DO NOT move or carry the palner/jointer with the infeed and outfeed tables, as this may damage the machine.